Frequently asked questions (FAQ): drug-induced deaths in Europe

 Introduction

-The latest European Drug Report (EMCDDA, 2024) estimated that 6 400 deaths involving one or more illicit drugs were reported in 2022 in the European Union.
-This estimate rises to around 7 000 deaths when Norway and Türkiye are included.
+The latest European Drug Report (EUDA, 2025) estimated that around 7 500 deaths involving one or more illicit drugs were reported in 2023 in the European Union.
+This estimate rises to around 8 100 deaths when Norway and Türkiye are included.
 Men accounted for 4 out of every 5 drug-induced deaths.
-It should be noted that the data for 2022 are provisional and are an underestimate, due to reporting delays and other limitations in reporting capacity apparent in some countries.
+It should be noted that the data for 2023 are provisional and are an underestimate, due to reporting delays and other limitations in reporting capacity apparent in some countries.

-Opioids, often heroin, were involved in three quarters of the drug-induced deaths reported in Europe, although this is not true for all countries.
+Opioids, often heroin, were involved in two thirds of the drug-induced deaths reported in Europe, although this is not true for all countries.
 Opioids used in agonist treatment can also be found in post-mortem analyses in some countries.
-Deaths related to medications, such as oxycodone and tramadol, are also reported.
-Deaths associated with fentanyl and its analogues are rarely reported.
-There were 163 fatal overdoses with the drug involved in 2022, and Germany reported 73 of these.
-Some of these fatalities might be associated with diverted medicine rather than with illicit fentanyl.
-Fentanyl deaths might also be underestimated in some countries.
+Deaths related to opioid medications, such as oxycodone and tramadol, are also reported.
+Available data from 16 EU Member States indicate that the number of deaths related to fentanyl and fentanyl derivatives remained relatively stable in 2023, the year with the most recent data, when the drugs were linked to 153 overdose deaths compared with 159 in 2022.
+Some of these fatalities might be associated with diverted medicines rather than with illicit fentanyl.
+Other potent synthetic opioids, notably nitazenes (identified since 2019), are involved in deaths in several countries, including Estonia, Finland, France, Germany, Latvia, Norway and Sweden, with peaks in the number of deaths reported in 2023-24 in these countries.
 Deaths related to stimulants such as cocaine and amphetamines have been reported in recent years in several countries.
 Most drug-induced deaths involve polydrug use.
+For all these substances, we expect that the presented numbers are an underestimation of the real numbers.

 Aim and objectives

-This page aims to raise awareness about the nature and scale of the drug overdose deaths problem in Europe.
-This topic does not receive sufficient attention, despite the high number of lives lost, the dramatic consequences for families and communities and the fact that all of these deaths are preventable and avoidable.
-Enhancing the monitoring and responses to drug-induced deaths is also a priority of the European Union Drugs Action Plan 2020-2025 and of the EUDA.
-This pages pulls together the most recent epidemiological data and highlights the gaps in the information available in this area across Europe.
+This page aims to provide answers to the main questions related to the nature and scale of the drug-induced deaths problem in Europe.
+Enhancing the monitoring and responses to these deaths is a priority of the European Union drugs action plan 2020-2025 and of the EUDA.
+These pages present the most recent epidemiological data and highlight the gaps in the information related to drug-induced mortality in Europe.

 What this page contains

-This page contains up-to-date information on overdose deaths in the 27 EU Member States, Norway and Türkiye, focusing on selected recent concerns and threats, the demographics (who is dying) and the time trends in the overdose situation.
-It also summarises the common situations that increase the risk of overdose (risk factors for overdose) and presents an overview of the current state of interventions aimed at preventing overdose deaths in Europe.
-Finally, background information is given on the methodology, the sources of information and their limitations, together with references and links to resources.
+This page contains up-to-date information on drug-induced deaths in the 27 EU Member States, Norway and Türkiye, focusing on selected recent concerns and threats, the demographics (who is dying) and the time trends.
+It also summarises the common situations that increase the risk of drug-induced deaths and presents an overview of the current state of interventions aimed at preventing these deaths.
+In addition, background information is given on the methodology, the sources of information and their limitations, together with references and links to resources.

 Questions